atmire/REF-Compliance/Manual.md

 ### Type dependent Submission steps <a name="ExceptionStep-Type-dependent-Submission-steps"></a> ###

+The DSpace submission forms have an out of the box feature to hide or show metadata fields in the describe steps, based on publication type specified at the start of the submission.
+This is often referred to as "type dependent submission".

+However, it was not yet possible to show or hide entire submission steps, based on a publication type.

-Because these exceptions don't apply to all sorts of items, a type dependency system (much like the one used in the input-forms), has been added for the submission steps.
+Because the REF OA exceptions only apply for conference and journal publications, a type dependency system has been put in place to hide the step to register exceptions and assess compliance for other publication types.
 Currently, the type-dependency is set to only show the Exceptions and Compliance step for items with rioxxterms.type "Conference Paper/Proceeding/Abstract" or "Journal Article/Review".

-Since an item that is initially created doesn't even contain this metadata field, these steps aren't show.
+The steps are hiddin up to the point when the publication type is defined.

 ![Exception Step not dependent](images/not-dependent.png?raw=true "Exception Step not dependent")